 Researchers in Africa have been looking for pest resistance in extensive collections of cowpeas and related species, but useful levels of protection have not been found.

-As a result CSIRO was approached by the Network for Genetic Improvement of Cowpeas for Africa and the African Agricultural Technology Foundation (AATF) to develop a system for genetically engineering cowpeas, which is a basic requirement to introduce new genes for insect protection.
+As a result CSIRO was approached by the African Agricultural Technology Foundation (AATF) to develop a system for genetically engineering cowpeas, which is a basic requirement to introduce new genes for insect protection.

 Similar to cotton, where Bt genes are providing resistance to cotton's number one pest – Helicoverpa, we are using a Bt gene in cowpeas to protect against pod-borers.